Not sure where to start?

 As a main participant in the hiring and overseeing of the highly valuable and perpetually busy Executive Assistants at Bitwise, Brittany already has extensive experience interviewing and hiring new employees in the Bitwise ecosystem.
 She is often the first introduction to the Bitwise culture to prospective team members, and loves getting to learn about so many people during the interview process.
 Brittany is dedicated to fostering pathways into the technology industry for individuals living in and around Bitwise cities, and will continue to grow the Bitwise family in a smart and sustainable way.
-Outside of work, Brittany is often hanging out with her sweet cat, Gerty.
+Outside of work, Brittany is often hanging out with her sweet kitty cat fosters.

 As Senior Vice President of City Expansion, Amy is in charge of helping to shape the Bitwise ecosystem to fit the personalities of every expansion city we embark upon.
 She oversees planning for all expansion campuses, ensuring we’re creating spaces that are diverse, inclusive, and progressive in each new Bitwise city.
 Amy helps cultivate relationships between Bitwise and communities in each expansion location.
 This includes nonprofits, educational institutions, residents, private partnerships and all other public entities.

 Amy helps ensure all lines of business are working together to best benefit the company and each new expansion city.
 She also has a confession: “My dream job would be as the starting forward for the Women’s National Soccer team,” says Amy.
 “But since that train has passed, I figure the next best thing would be to create possibilities for people here at home.”
 Today, Amy resides in Bakersfield with her wife, Michelle, and their twins.
 She holds a Master of Public Administration from San Diego State University.

 Trevor Thomas-Uribe energizes capital formation and corporate strategy for Bitwise Industries.
 He also helps to identify, invest in, and support promising new regional businesses within the Bitwise ecosystem.
 Trevor takes pride in working one on one with founders and helping them meet goals such as getting a fundraise closed, finding and securing a new hire, or even something as basic as putting together a solid pitch deck or sorting out a new business model.